The programme is designed to give students sufficient grounding in the core areas of psychology to qualify them:

 Local Applicants:

 We have a quota for admitting students each year and applications are considered in batches.
 Admissions priorities will be given to applicants who apply in the main round (and subsequently those in the second round).
-Applications beyond 24 November 2023 will only be considered on case-by-case basis subject to availability of spaces.
+Applications beyond deadline will only be considered on case-by-case basis subject to availability of spaces.
 You are therefore encouraged to apply as early as possible.

 Telephone: 2806 7332